VitalDevTeam/wp-post-type/README.md

 ## Installation

 1. Download, install, and enable plugin in WordPress
-2. Create a new file for each post type in `/post-types`.
-These files get auto-loaded by the plugin.
+2. Create a new file for each post type in `post-types` directory.
+3. `require` each post type file in `custom-post-types.php`

+_Coming soon: A wp-admin options page that will let you activate/deactivate individual post types without having to manually edit `custom-post-types.php`._

 ## How to Use

-Look at `example.php` as a reference.
+Look at post types in `post-types` directory as a reference.

 ### Post Type Names